 Thursday, February 16, 2023 - 7:30 pm

-Raphel enjoys an active career as guest conductor.
-During the 2021-22 season, André Raphel appears with the Youngstown Symphony and Hudson Valley Philharmonic among others.
-In recent seasons, he has appeared with the Detroit Symphony, Pittsburgh Symphony and San Antonio Symphony.
-He has appeared with most of the major American orchestras including Boston Symphony, Chicago Symphony, Cleveland Orchestra, Philadelphia Orchestra and New York Philharmonic.
-Raphel has led Germany's Bamberg Symphony in two recordings for Bavarian Broadcasting.
+Raphel enjoys a busy career as guest conductor.
+During the 2022/23 season, André Raphel makes his subscription series debut with the Boston Symphony Orchestra.
+Raphel conducts the Minnesota Orchestra in its first ever presentation of a Juneteenth program.
+Additionally, during the 22/23 season he appears with Mobile Symphony, Youngstown Symphony, Hudson Valley Philharmonic and Greenwich Symphony.
+Raphel has appeared with most of the major American orchestras including Boston Symphony, Chicago Symphony, Cleveland Orchestra, Philadelphia Orchestra and New York Philharmonic.
+He has led Germany’s Bamberg Symphony in two recordings for Bavarian Broadcasting.
 He made his Los Angeles debut conducting at the gala opening of The Broad museum.
-A recording of Uri Caine's Passion of Octavius Catto with Raphel conducting has garnered acclaim.
+A recording of Uri Caine’s Passion of Octavius Catto with Raphel conducting has garnered acclaim.

-A guest conductor at major music festivals, Raphel has led programs at the Blossom Music Festival and Tanglewood Music Center.
-He has also appeared at the Mann Center, Grant Park Music Festival, National Orchestral Institute, Brevard Music Festival, and the Campos do Jordao Festival in Brazil.
+A guest conductor at major music festivals, Raphel has led concerts at the Blossom Music Festival and Tanglewood Music Center.
+He has also appeared at the Mann Center, Grant Park Music Festival, Brevard Music Festival, and the Campos do Jordao Festival in Brazil.

 Raphel is the recipient of numerous honors and awards which attest to his artistry.
 In 2012, he was awarded the Distinguished Alumnus Award from the University of Miami.
 The Philadelphia Orchestra issued a special commemorative CD featuring William Grant Still’s Symphony No.1 with Maestro Raphel conducting.
 He received the Distinguished Service Award from Yale University.
 Raphel is the recipient of an Honorary Doctorate from West Liberty University.
-He has received Honorary Commendations from the cities of Philadelphia and Saint Louis.
 The North Carolina Senate awarded Raphel the “Order of the Long Leaf Pine.”
 The award, presented annually is the state’s highest honor for a civilian.

 ABOUT BLOCKBUSTER BROADWAY